4 Evidence-backed reasons to start practicing mindfulness now

 Minds like to wander.
 And while mind-wandering is perfectly okay (and 100% normal) during mindfulness meditation, not judging your thoughts, or inability to concentrate can be a serious challenge for most of us.

-Training our minds to focus on the present moment (however fleetingly) takes time and effort—which is probably why we tend to talk about mindfulness as a practice—it’s a behaviour that needs to be done on a regular basis for best results.
+Training our minds to focus on the present moment (however fleetingly) takes time and effort—which is probably why we tend to talk about mindfulness as a practice—it’s a behavior that needs to be done on a regular basis for best results.

 If you’re new to mindfulness, you may want to start with guided mindfulness meditations and activities like Foundations' 5 steps to being mindful or Take a mindful walk.